 Step 1.
 Start by steaming or boiling 1 pound frozen edamame beans according to package instructions.

 RECIPE TIP: Don’t overcook the edamame beans or otherwise their shells will get fragile and start to break when you’re trying to eat the beans out of their pods.

 Step 2.
 Let the cooked edamame dry on a paper towel and set aside.

 Step 3.
 Add 2 tablespoons vegetable oil, 2 peeled and crushed garlic cloves, 1/4 teaspoon liquid smoke, 1/4 teaspoon salt, 1 teaspoon sambal and 1/2 teaspoon dried red pepper flakes to a large pan.

 Step 4.
 Turn on the heat and once the mix becomes fragrant, toss the beans in the oil.

-Do be sure to let the cooked edamame beans dry before tossing them into the hot spices.
-If you don’t, they’ll end up soggy and you don’t want that.
-That’s really the only thing to pay attention to in this recipe, other than that it’s very easy and straight forward.
+RECIPE TIP: Be sure to let the cooked edamame beans dry well before tossing them into the hot oil.
+If you don’t, they’ll end up soggy.

 - 1 pound frozen edamame beans in their shells